Monday, January 07, 2008 |

 The bags stopped coming off the belt and I didn’t see either of mine yet.
 But I wasn’t the only one, which was somewhat reassuring.
 Maybe one load of bags is just taking longer?
 Then I heard one of the airport workers on his radio: Mei le?
 Mei le?

+My stomach dropped and I just KNEW.
+I walked over to him and told him my bags had still not arrived from the London flight.
+“Just a moment…There are no more bags.
+Come to the baggage office and we will figure this out.”
 I noticed there were other passengers looking around at each other, confused and anxious.
 I walked over to them and explained the situation.
 Despite exhaustion and frustration, my mad Chinese translation skills hadn’t skipped a beat.
 Thank goodness for small miracles.

 I went to the office, produced my tickets, passport, and luggage tags and filled out some paperwork.
 The women in this office had already been yelled at enough.
 Yet another angry shouting match wasn’t going to do anything.
 Besides, it was Heathrow’s fault.
 I thanked the woman in Chinese, which relieved her, and I headed out to grab a cab.